Policy Details

 2.2.4 The resulting organization will be continuously evaluated in terms of overall effectiveness, efficiency, and performance relative to reasonable objectives.

-2.2.5 The President oversees all areas of activity within the institution, aided by the eight vice presidents: the Provost/Executive Vice President for Academic Affairs, the Vice President for Student Affairs, the Vice President for Finance and Administration, the Vice President for University Relations, the Vice President for Development, the Vice President for Inclusion and Equity/Chief of Staff, the Vice President for Enrollment Development, and the Vice President for Information Technology and Chief Digital Officer.
-The General Counsel is a member of the President’s leadership team.
+2.2.5 The President oversees all areas of activity within the institution, aided by the ten vice presidents: the Provost/Executive Vice President for Academic Affairs, the Vice President for Student Affairs, the Vice President for Finance and Administration, the Vice President and Chief Public Affairs and Communications Officer, the Vice President for Institutional Advancement, the Vice President for Enrollment Development and College Futures, the Vice President for Information Technology and Chief Digital Officer, the Vice President/Chief Executive of GVSU Omni, the Vice President for People, Equity and Culture, and the Vice President and General Counsel.

 A chart of the current organizational structure with executive officer assignments shall be maintained by the President's Office.